 Living abroad is an eye-opening experience.

-A guy like myself — coming from a place in the US that’s not very cosmopolitan, not incredibly exciting, and not at all touristy — has a lot to learn from European life.
+A guy like myself — coming from a place in the US that’s not very cosmopolitan, not incredibly exciting, and not super touristy — has a lot to learn from European life.

 And in the last decade or so I’ve learned a lot about the cultural differences between Spain and the United States.